 According to Bank of International Settlements’ (BIS) data, Mexico’s The value (or number of units) of the banknotes and coins in circulation within an economy.
-Cash in circulation is included in the M1 monetary aggregate and comprises only the banknotes and coins in c...
+Cash in circulation is included in the M1 monetary aggregate and comprises only the banknotes and coins in circulation outside the Monetary Financial Institutions (MFI), as stated in the consolidated balance sheet of the MFIs, which means that the cash issued and held by the MFIs has been subtracted (“cash reserves”).
+Cash in circulation does not include the balance of the central bank’s own banknot...
 More grew by 42.5% between 2015 and 2019.
-Anticipating a sustained growth in the demand for Money in physical form such as banknotes and coins., Banco de México (the country’s central bank) opened a second A banknote (or ‘bill’ as it is often referred to in the US) is a type of negotiable promissory note, issued by a bank or other licensed authority, payable to the bearer on demand. printing facility in El Salto, Jalisco, in 2018.
+Anticipating a sustained growth in the demand for Money in physical form such as banknotes and coins.
+More, Banco de México (the country’s central bank) opened a second A banknote (or ‘bill’ as it is often referred to in the US) is a type of negotiable promissory note, issued by a bank or other licensed authority, payable to the bearer on demand.
+More printing facility in El Salto, Jalisco, in 2018.
 That same year, Mexico’s ratio of cash in circulation to GDP was 6.9%, equal to the median and slightly lower than the 8% average in the most recent BIS comparison available.

 As SARS-CoV-2 spread throughout the world, Banco de México advised cash holders to “wash their hands correctly and frequently, and to avoid touching their nose, eyes and mouth after touching any surface or object, including banknotes and coins.”
 In June 2020, the Mexico City local government, in alliance with the Asociación de Bancos de México (ABM, Mexican Banking Association) promoted alternatives to cash, such as the Sistema de Pagos Electrónicos Bancarios (SPEI, Interbanking Electronic Payments System) and Cobro Digital (CoDi, Digital Charging).